top of page

 Managing Your Equity Compensation

-Granting stock options or shares of stock to employees is a common method of compensation for many companies, especially those in the software and technology sectors.
-Such compensation is enticing to both employers and employees as it can be an important retention tool while giving employees the opportunity to participate in the company’s upside.
 Receiving options and/or shares is not as simple as receiving cash compensation.
 Understanding the different types of stock compensation and the accompanying tax and risk implications can become quite complicated.
+Below we discuss the following:

 Common Types of Compensation: